nb_drumcrow

 Mutate is used with bitcrush and corvus.
 Mutate will multiply all values of the corvus species scale up to a value of +/- 24.
 At mutate = 1, the values of the corvus scale are unchanged.
 At mutate = 0, the scale values are evenly distributed across the v/oct range.
 If mutate multiplies a scale value to above 24, it will start to decrease negatively below 24 by 4 times the rate.
 Similarly values below -24 will increase positively at 4 times the rate.
 This creates a lot of variation in the distortion tone when using high mutate values or when modulating mutate.
 Modulating between -1 and +1 there will be a small change in tone but not much change in distortion.
 Modulating to values above 1 or below -1 will give dramatically more distortion and interesting tones.
 Try using LFO to slowly modulate mutate to hear “wavetable” type tones.

 Synth shapes logarithmic and exponential shapes have unique mutate behavior.
-This will multiply the absolute value of mutate and the temperament of the quantizer.
-Temperament is fixed at 12 and mutate can vary between 0 and 5 (or more with modulation).
+Usually the temperament of the crow quantizer is 12, but when using logarithmic or exponential shapes, temperament is multiplied by the absolute value of mutate.
+Mutate will not modulate the corvus scale values when using logarithmic and exponential shapes.
 When mutate approaches zero, spike in distortion occurs as the temperament of the quantizer approaches 0.
 Try modulating mutate through 0 to hear distortion amount swell in and out.

 Synth Shapes